muhammadgonee/index.php/README.md

-"Hello World, this is Muhammad Goni with HNGi7 HNG-02292 using Javascript for stage 2 task".
+"Hello World, this is Muhammad Goni with HNGi7 HNG-02292 using Javascript for stage 2 task gonimuhammad2@gmail.com".